RocketChat/docs-old/3. Installation/3. Docker Containers/Available Images.md

 # Available Images

 Rocket.Chat is a rapidly-moving FOSS project.
-We maintain THREE Docker images for the diverse needs of our global users community.
+We maintain 3 Docker images for the diverse needs of our global users community.
 To use these images you will need to have [Docker](https://docs.docker.com/engine/installation/) installed and operational.

 Discovering existing releases: You can select the release you need from our [GitHub Release Page](https://github.com/RocketChat/Rocket.Chat/releases).
 Here's a description of our [current branching strategy] (/6.%20Developer%20Guides%2F2.%20Branches%20and%20Releases.md).